 - If you don’t have a donut cutter you can use a wide mouthed glass.
 If you want to make donuts holes and ring donuts use a shot glass to cut out the centre.

-- Begin heating oil either in your deep fryer or in a Dutch Oven and a candy thermometer.
+- Begin heating oil either in your deep fryer or in a Dutch Oven and a candy thermometer, bring to 350°

 - When the oil is hot and the time is up, in small batches begin deep-frying the donuts, turning after 40 – 35 seconds.
 Until the oil strains off a bit the donuts will appear darker at first.
 As they dry off the color will lighten up.
 Using tongs flip donuts and cook for another 40 – 35 seconds.
 Your going for a golden brown color.
 The donut holes will take much less time because they are much smaller.
 Mine took about 15 seconds per side.